mozilla/vtt.js/README.md

 ### onparsingerror(error)

-Is invoked when a parsing error has occured.
+Is invoked when a parsing error has occurred.
 This means that some part of the WebVTT file markup is badly formed.
 See [ParsingError](#parsingerror) for more information.